▫ Yucatan Wldlife: Flora

-Remember Yucatan Adventure Travel Writers highly recommend you to book at least a night stay in Chichen Itza, and what better place to stay than Hacienda Chichen Resort, top green boutique hotel and Maya Spa Wellness Center.
+Rather, Yucatan Adventure Travel Writers highly recommend you to book at least a night stay in Chichen Itza, and what better place to stay than Hacienda Chichen Resort, top green boutique hotel and Maya Spa Wellness Center.
 Actually a two night stay is the least you should reserve as there are many eco-wonderful sites awaiting you to explore, and great pampering experiences to indulge and help you connect with the Mayan profound wisdom and holistic green living awareness found in this soulful hotel.
-WE urge you not to miss the following experiences and eco- activities:
+Check their site www.haciendachichen or the Monthly Eco-Cultural Free Events sponsored by Hacienda Chichen.
+So make sure you don't miss the following experiences and eco- activities:

 Recommended Activities after visiting Chichen Itza's Mayan Temples:

 AWARDS: Top Eco-Spa and Holistic Wellness Destinations of North-America by National Geographic Travel for its excellent service and commitment to embrace the Maya cultural traditions, as part of the experiences offered to travelers and guests.

 Ten Best Eco-Spas of the World list by Conde Naste / Consierge.com

 LOCATION: West road side at Chichen Itza's Hotel Zone, take Free Hwy 180, Km.
 119, Rural Road from Piste to Xcalacoop, Exit at South Entrance Sign to visit the Mayan Archaeological Zone of Chichen Itza, Yucatan, Mexico.

 Mayan Spa Holistic Personal Care from USD $ 45 and up